A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Best time to visit: October to March

-Ahmedabad city is a wonderful tourist destination of the state of Gujarat and a visit to the state is incomplete without visiting this city.
-It serves as the major commercial center of the state and is the sixth largest city in India.
+Ahmedabad city is a wonderful tourist destination of the state of Gujarat.
+It serves as the major commercial center of the state and acts as the sixth largest city in India.
 It is famous for its textile industry and a number of fascinating monuments.
 It is popularly known as the ‘Manchester of the East’ as it is the largest denim producer in the world.
 Ideally located on the banks of river Sabarmati, it is also the place where the lover of peace Gandhiji fought the battle for freedom.
 A large number of educational and learning centers are also located here where students come to study from far and wide.
 The city also takes pride in its traditional folk art.

 It is a beautiful triple arched gateway with sheer architectural beauty.
 Serving as the landmark of the city, the monument was built in 1411 AD by Sultan Ahmed Shah.
 It is one of the most famous monuments of the city.
 Teen Darwaja leads to the Royal Square (Maidan Shahi).
 The Darwaja is located inside the fort complex.
-The market near the Darwaja adds more popularity to it.
+The market near the Darwaja adds to its popularity.

 Famous for its architectural beauty, this mosque was built in yellow sandstone in the year 1423.
 It reflects an arresting example of Indo Saracenic architecture.
 It combines both Hindu and Mughal architectural styles.